Nedwardo/School-matey/README.md

 ### 3.5.1 Number systems
 + natural numbers

-Natural numbers are numbers that are used for counting (1,2,3,4,5)

 **definition**: those are numbers used for counting.

 **examples**: 0,1,2,3,4
 ```
-this is an area for code or examples etc

 Counting uses natural number
 A set of natural number can expressed as: